-If the clipper you want is sold through Amazon, a quick check of the reviews will soon tell you if you’ve got yourself a winner or a dud.
+If the clipper you want is sold through Amazon, a quick check of the reviews will give you a lot of information about the potential pros and cons of a clipper.
 People power! 😀

 3. The Motor (Makes All the Difference)

-The size and power of a hair clipper’s motor is generally what sorts the top of the range models from the poor imitations.
+The size and power of a hair clipper’s motor are generally what sorts the top-of-the-range models from the poor imitations.

 As long as you have a decent blade in your clipper, a good, powerful motor will ensure the hair is cut smoothly and cleanly without grabbing or pulling it.